Case Study: Oakbank Oil Company v. Crum

 • Nonetheless, a special arrangement was subsequently made between the company and the respondent.

-Judgement of 1st Division Court
+Decision of the 1st Division Court

 The presiding judges of the First Division Court, Lord Shand and Inglis, ruled in favor of the respondent.
 They instructed the appellant to distribute the dividend based on the proportion of shares held by each member, without considering the amount paid-up on those shares.
 Although the court acknowledged the inequitable nature of this interpretation, it did not affect the ruling, as it was deemed to be in accordance with the true construction of the Articles of Association (AoA).

-Whether the holder of the shares is entitled to claim that all dividends declared shall be declared in proportion to the number of shares held by members without regard to the amount paid upon said shares?
+1. Whether the holder of the shares is entitled to claim that all dividends declared shall be declared in proportion to the number of shares held by members without regard to the amount paid upon said shares?

 Lord Selborne insisted that the contract between the parties and the articles of associations of the company shall be honored.[2]
 He argued that each party must be taken to have made himself acquainted with the terms of the written contract contained in the article of associations.
 “A dividend to be paid to the members in proportion to their shares with regard to the amount paid”.[3]
 Lord Blackburn also pointed out that a shareholder is to be paid no more than his proportion upon which he has paid up.[4]
 The court strictly relied on the Article of association of the company and based its decision on the interpretation of the clauses of the AOA.
 The AoA reads “The directors may, with the sanction of the company in general meeting, declare a dividend to be paid to the members in proportion to their shares.”[5]